Happiest Nursing Jobs

 School Nurse

 The biggest issue I hear with school nursing is being over more than 1 building with little help.
-I may ask about that in a interview.
+Also, some states are better setup than others.
+For example, Ohio has a law mandating there must be a nurse in the school building at all times.
+I may ask about these things in an interview.
 That being said, I’ve only known a few school nurses but they all loved their job.

 Tip: I’ve known school nurses to work more traditional hospital jobs, during summer break.
 This is isn’t a requirement, but if are looking to make a little extra cash while school is out it may be worth thinking about.